CCI-MOC/lsvd-rbd/README.md

 Notes:
 - cache gets divided 1/2 read cache, 1/2 write cache
 - LSVD looks in `$LSVD_CACHE_DIR` (or `cache_dir` from `lsvd.conf`) for (a) `<img>.cache`, then `<uuid>.cache`.
 If it doesn't find either it creates a cache with default parameters, but that's currently broken.
+- you can omit the UUID, but then you'll want to have LSVD create the cache file so that it matches the remote image.
+In that case you'll need to set LSVD_CACHE_SIZE=400m or you'll deadlock eventually.
+- also you'll want to set XAUTHORITY=$HOME/.Xauthority

 Unit tests included here:
 - test1.py through test5.py - really simple functional tests